carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > ## Conceptual Questions
 >
-> How many inactive samples are in the dataset?
-How many active?
+> How many quiescent samples are in the dataset?
+>
+> How many active samples?
+>
 > Can we make any assumptions about the dataset based on the number of samples for each label?
 {: .challenge}